ravn/streamtuples/README.md

 because I want to have better control of the deploy process.
 Maven is badly overengineered there.

 Only the library itself is intended to go to Maven Central.
+It is a Multi Release Jar with a (for now) manually compiled module-info.class file.

-/tra 2018-03-19
+/tra 2018-04-05